 Return of unearned funds and/or refunds owed to agencies, private loans, scholarships, and to the student will be paid within 30 days of the date of determination of withdrawal.
-Notification will be sent to withdrawn students of all returns and funds made.
+Notification will be sent to withdrawn students of all returns of funds.